Sif-Developer/Sif-developer/README.md

 🤝 My goal is to be part of a collaborative and dynamic team where I can continue to grow professionally and add value to the company through my work.

-            - 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-            - 📫 Please email me if you have any questions.
+- 📫 Please email me if you have any questions;

+            - sifbusinesswork@gmail.com

 ### Languages and Tools:
   <p align="center">